prakharsingh19/seek-AI/README.md

 # Seek-AI

 A web application built with Vue.js (frontend) and Flask (backend) to deliver an interactive learning platform with AI-driven features.
+This was a group project done as part of the **Software Engineering course at IIT Madras**.

+## 👥 Team Contributions

+- **My Role (21f1006728)**: Led the development with major contributions to **database design**, **frontend setup**, and integration of **GenAI features using Retrieval-Augmented Generation (RAG)**.
+- **Ruhil**: Worked on several frontend pages and was responsible for designing and implementing the **entire Flask API layer**.
+- **Abhi**: Built some frontend components that connected to the API.

+> 🛠️ I handled a significant part of the overall architecture and development.

 ## Tech Stack